jameswolpe/final_project_hawkeye/classmates_projects.md

 ## March 30
 Patrick is working on a project with Mario cart data.
 Making a shiny apps using the starts of the car wheels and gliders, where you can select one of each and view the combined stats.
 A problem he has is the names of some of the variables are not correct and he will probably have to manually rename them.

+## April 6
+Alex is working on a project where he is making a shiny app that looks at NFL quarterbacks combine data and allows the user to input a pretend quarterback's stats and see how they stack up.
+He is making a second tab that does the same with college stats data.
+A problem he has run into is making the graphs look good.